-- The use of the IPART benchmark costs to estimate the base costs for stormwater pipes is reasonable. - The use of actual costs based on similar completed projects to estimate the base costs for stormwater pits is not reasonable, due to an unreasonable costing source. - The application of allowances for project management, design and contingency is not reasonable.
+- The use of the IPART benchmark costs to estimate the base costs for stormwater pipes is reasonable. - The use of actual costs based on completed projects to estimate the base costs for stormwater pits is not reasonable, due to the council being unable to provide information to support the cost estimate. - The application of allowances for project management, design and contingency is not reasonable.